democratic-csi/democratic-csi/src/driver/controller-proxy/compatibility.md

 A great discussion of difficulties per storage class state can be found here:
 - https://github.com/container-storage-interface/spec/issues/370

+This file contains implementation details relevant for development.
+If you are searching for user documentation and deployment example go [here](../../../docs/proxy-driver.md).

 ## Terminology and structure

 "Proxy" is the driver created via `driver: proxy` in the main config.